drPinzonISAK/CS2022/README.md

 ## 3. The Assessment

+The assessment of the IB Computer Science course is detailed in **Table 1**.
+In our classroom we will use the rubric for CS IA (**Table 2**) to assess the projects proposed for each unit during the year.
+In addition we will have a combination of ①　mock papers, ②　quizzes, and ③　programming assignments to obtain a proper sample of your growth.
+The Predicted Grade (PG) is derived from all these components.

 **Table 1.** Description of the assessment components for SL and HL

 | Assessment Component                    | Weighting SL | Weighting HL |